We’re diving deep into one of my favorite topics today: beautiful types of seam finishes.

-A Zigzag finish is a great multipurpose seam finish.
+A Zigzag seam finish is a great multipurpose seam finish.
 You only need your regular sewing machine for it, and it’ll work for a variety of fabrics.

-To make this seam finish, first sew a seam with your regular seam allowance.
+To make a zigzag seam finish, first sew a seam with your regular seam allowance.
 From there, sew a line of zigzag stitches close to the stitching line.
 You can sew it closer to the edge if you don’t want to trim the seam allowance, or you can trim past the zigzag stitching.

 The zigzagging will cut down on fraying without adding too much bulk.
 It’s a simple way to do a machine finish.